-Fabrice Jaumont is the author of Unequal Partners: American Foundations and Higher Education Development in Africa (Palgrave-MacMillan, 2016); The Bilingual Revolution: The Future of Education is in Two Languages (TBR Books, 2017); La Révolution bilingue, le futur de l’éducation s’écrit en deux langues (TBR Books, 2017); and Partenaires inégaux.
+Fabrice Jaumont is the author of Unequal Partners: American Foundations and Higher Education Development in Africa (Palgrave-MacMillan, 2016); The Bilingual Revolution: The Future of Education is in Two Languages (TBR Books, 2017); Partenaires inégaux.
 Fondations américaines et universités en Afrique (Editions de la Maison des sciences de l’homme, 2018); Stanley Kubrick: The Odysseys (TBR Books, 2018)

 A native of France, Fabrice Jaumont moved to the United States in 1997.
-After serving as an education liaison for the French Consulate in Boston and then as assistant principal at the International School of Boston, he moved to New York in 2001.
-He is currently the Program Officer for FACE Foundation, and the Education Attaché for the Embassy of France to the United States.
-He is also a Senior Fellow and Principal Investigator at Fondation Maison des Sciences de l’Homme in Paris.
-His research project entitled ‘Global Philanthropy and Education in the Age of Knowledge Societies’ aims to highlight the role of global philanthropy in development assistance through the specific relationship of international foundations with private and public universities, research institutes, cultural centers, schools and continuing education in the world.
+After serving as an education liaison for the French Consulate in Boston and then as a director of the International School of Boston, he moved to New York in 2001.
+He is currently a Program Director for FACE Foundation, and Education Attaché for the Embassy of France to the United States.
+He is also a Senior Fellow at Fondation Maison des Sciences de l’Homme in Paris.
 Fabrice Jaumont holds a Ph.D. in Comparative and International Education from New York University.

 Honors & Awards

-In recognition of his various involvements in education, Fabrice Jaumont was honored with several awards including the Cultural Diversity Award; the Academic Palms; and the Medal of Honor.
+In recognition of his various involvements in education and culture, Fabrice Jaumont was honored with several awards including the Cultural Diversity Award; the Academic Palms; and the Medal of Honor.
 His work received the accolades of various news media, including the front page of the New York Times in January 2014.